Netherquark/RustGen/README.md

+# RustGen

-# Proof of concept implementation of an agentic Rust coder
+This is a proof of concept implementation of a multiagent Rust coder.

 **Prompt refinement agent:** llama3:8b